atomisthq/docs/docs/developer/first_delivery.md

 This clones the project to the folder defined by the `ATOMIST_ROOT` environment variable (which defaults to `$HOME/atomist/projects`).

+Finally, although you can configure Atomist to work with any chat system, in this tutorial, we'll be sending our message to Slack.
+Make sure you're an admin of a Slack workspace, and [add the Atomist app to it](https://docs.atomist.com/user/slack/)!

 ## Defining your first goal

 A [goal](https://docs.atomist.com/developer/goal/) is a function that we want to run during certain events or within specific projects.
 In this case, our goal is to print a message.